chef-boneyard/unicorn/README.md

 License and Author
 ==================

-- Author: Adam Jacob <adam@opscode.com>
+- Author: Adam Jacob <adam@chef.io>

-- Copyright 2009-2013, Opscode, Inc.
+- Copyright 2009-2013, Chef Software, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.